-- 1. Uncontrolled pain, if the prescribed painkiller (Tylenol #3, Tramacet or Percocet) is not controlling your pain, you may also take ibuprofen (Advil or Motrin) up to 600 mg every 6 hours in addition to the prescribed medication.
-Try not to take ibuprofen on an empty stomach.
-However, if you have already been prescribed Naproxen (Naprosyn), do not take ibuprofen at the same time.
-Other actions such as loosening the tensor bandage, elevating the leg and ice packs can also help. - 2.
+- 1. Uncontrolled pain, if the prescribed pain medications and cold therapy are not controlling your pain, try loosening the tensor bandage and elevating the leg.
+If these do not improve the pain, please contact us. - 2.
 Calf, foot and ankle pain and swelling within the first 2 weeks after knee surgery is common.
-If you have calf pain and swelling you should loosen the tensor bandage around your knee and also elevate your leg so that your knee and ankle are above your heart.
+If you have calf pain and swelling, you should loosen the tensor bandage around your knee and also elevate your leg so that your knee and ankle are above your heart.
 (Please see the Cold Therapy and Elevation picture on the first page of your rehabilitation protocol).
 If this does not improve the pain and swelling, please contact us.
 If the pain and swelling is associated with sudden chest pain and/or shortness of breath immediately go to the nearest emergency department. - 3.
 Swelling and redness of the shin after ACL or other knee ligament surgery is not uncommon.
 Contact us only if the redness extends into the surgical incision sites or if there is persistent drainage of fluid (yellowish or cloudy fluid) after removing your bandage at the recommended time.